sara-nl/jupyter/SHARING-DATA.md

 Administrators cannot access users' home directories: they are only accessible through the username and password from the users themselves.

 ## Shared data storage
 The shared data storage provides a storage solution for hosting large data sets, and is managed by administators.
-Data in the shared data storage solution is available **read-only** inside each notebook container.
+Data in the shared data storage solution is available **read-only** inside each notebook container under `/data`.

 ## Sharing data
 The Jupyter notebook service provides several ways of sharing data with end-users: